ajpocus/gitcalendar/README.md

 **REQUIREMENTS**

-Gitcalendar requires django-debug-toolbar, which you can install with pip:
+Gitcalendar requires django-debug-toolbar, iso8601 (for date parsing), memcached, and the python-memcached bindings.
+You can install memcached with your distro's package manager, and the Python dependencies with pip:

-    $ pip install django-debug-toolbar
+    $ pip install django-debug-toolbar iso8601 python-memcached

 **USAGE**